 If the ignition key is cycled, this sequence will repeat, providing the system fault still exists.
-If the system fault no longer exists, the "Tire Pressure Monitoring Telltale Light" will no longer flash, and the "CHECK TPM

-SYSTEM" message will no longer display, and a pressure value will display in place of the dashes.
-A system fault can occur due to any of the following:
+If the system fault no longer exists, the Tire Pressure Monitoring Telltale Light will no longer flash, the "CHECK TPM SYSTEM" text message will not be present, and a pressure value will be displayed instead of dashes.
+A system fault can occur with any of the following scenarios:

-- 1. Jamming due to electronic devices or driving next to facilities emitting the same Radio Frequencies as the TPM sensors. - 2.
-Installing some form of aftermarket window tinting that affects radio wave signals. - 3.
-Lots of snow or ice around the wheels or wheel housings. - 4.
+1. Jamming due to electronic devices or driving next to facilities emitting the same radio frequencies as the TPM sensors.

+2. Installing some form of aftermarket window tinting that affects radio wave signals.

+- 3. Snow or ice around the wheels or wheel housings. - 4.
 Using tire chains on the vehicle. - 5.
 Using wheels/tires not equipped with TPM sensors.